-The heel bone (calcaneus) is pulled upwards by tension in the Achilles tendon when we walk.
+The heel bone (calcaneus) is pulled upwards by tension in the Achilles tendon when we walk, specifically, at heel lift.
+Then it moves down again at heel strike.
 This biomechanical function is normal and necessary.
 However, sometimes this can happen to excess.
-If the calf muscles are tight, extra tension in the tendon causes the calcaneus to lift sooner, higher and with more force!
+If the calf muscles are tight, extra tension in the tendon causes the calcaneus to lift sooner and higher.
+And with more force!

 Back-of-heel blisters have a lot to do with high friction levels

 The internal lining material of a shoe exhibits a relatively high friction level.
 So do socks.
-This is necessary to provide traction for the foot within the shoe and it’s a good and normal thing.
+This is necessary to provide traction for the foot within the shoe.
+In other words, it’s a good and normal thing.
 But for some of us, this “normal” high friction can quickly lead to blister-causing levels of skin shear.

 Heel blister research

 In 2013, the team at the University of Salford produced blisters on the back of the heels of 30 people under very controlled conditions to measure temperature changes in the skin.
 Putting the temperature changes to the side – if you’ve ever wondered why you get heel blisters pretty easily while your friends don’t, the results give you an idea why.
 One participant blistered after 4 minutes while the last one to blister took 32 minutes!
 This gives great insight into how some of us blister much easier than others.

 The same researchers also mentioned something interesting about the amount of heel movement in the shoe.
 A pilot study, previous to the 2013 research, used slow motion high speed video analysis to determine a 15mm displacement of the heel relative to the back of a shoe at heel strike.
 So, the heel moves downwards relative to the back of the shoe by around 15mm with each heel strike.
 And then moves up again during the remainder of the gait cycle.
 That’s a fair bit of movement!

 The 5 best heel blister healing and prevention strategies